 But without two crucial elements accompanying the practicing of postures, one will never develop a yoga practice, nor break the binds of identification that create Maya and prevent self-realisation.

 So what is a container in relationship to our yoga practice?
-A container the form which holds the formless and allows you to fluctuate on a daily basis – as you will – while holding you steady.
+A container is the form which holds the formless.

 A concrete example of a container is a daily home practice.
 No matter what is happening in your life and no matter how you feel you turn up to your mat every day for a period of time and do something.